rfordatascience/tidytuesday/data/2021/2021-01-12/readme.md

 > Images are not included and are not part of the dataset.
 Use of Tate images is covered on the [Copyright and permissions](http://www.tate.org.uk/about/who-we-are/policies-and-procedures/website-terms-use/copyright-and-permissions) page.
 You may also [license images](http://tate-images.com) for commercial use.

 > Tate requests that you actively acknowledge and give attribution to Tate wherever possible.
 Attribution supports future efforts to release other data.
-It also reduces the amount of ‘orphaned data’, helping retain links to authoritative sources.
+It also reduces the amount of ‘orphaned data', helping retain links to authoritative sources.

 > Here are some examples of Tate data usage in the wild.
 Please submit a pull request with your creation added to this list.